qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/exporting.md

 | Summary Panel | yes | no | yes| yes |
 | Workflow > Email Attachment | no | no | no | yes |

 *PDF export comes in two flavors: Layout Export and Data Export.
 The latter applies to table charts only and everything else is exported in the layout mode.
 See the <a href="#pdf-export">PDF Export</a> section for more on this.

 **CSV Summary is available for most charts and it exports the aggregated data, as it appears in the chart.
 See the <a href="#csv-summary-export">CSV Summary Export</a> section for more on this.

 <!-- When exporting charts, if for example you add a filter and there isn’t any data found meeting the parameters you had set, you’ll see a message in your PDF and CSV exports informing you that there weren’t any records to export. -->

 > **Note 1:** All export types take time to complete.
 And depends on the size of the data and the complexity of the exported content.
 The product notifies the user of this and gives them the option to continue work while the download completes in the background.

 > **Note 2:** If any “Max” limits (Max Data Points, Max records, Max columns, Max rows, Max slices and Max groups) have been applied to the chart, those limits apply to the exported data as well.

-## Override Max Data Points
+## Customize Max Data Points

-When exporting charts, you can configure the Qrvey platform to override the value set in the Max Data Points field and always export all data.
-This override is configured using the Backend API.
+When exporting charts, you can configure the Qrvey platform to customize the value set in the Max Data Points field and always export all data.
+This is configured using the Backend API.
 It affects the CSV, CSV Summary, Excel, and PDF export features.

-To **determine whether the Max Data Points field has been overridden**, use the [Get General Settings API](https://qrvey.stoplight.io/docs/qrvey-api-doc/6addb9e3c599e-get-general-settings) to configure the `maxDataPointExport` parameter.
+To **determine whether the Max Data Points field has been overridden**, use the [Get General Settings API](https://qrvey.stoplight.io/docs/qrvey-api-doc/6addb9e3c599e-get-general-settings) and check the `maxDataPointExport` parameter.
 - If value is set to `0`, all exports use the Max Data Point value set in charts.
 - If value is set to `-1`, the export feature ignores the Max Data Point configuration and exports all data.